 Write at least 250 words.

-When it comes to trusting journalists, we need to keep in mind that in this digital age, the competition in the journalism industry is becoming much more fierce than ever before.
-In order to stay ahead of their counterparts, some journalists may report the news which they did not double-check or even fabricated.
-What is more, it is still possible for some journalists to make clickbait news to attract attention from the public, which enables them to get payback from internet traffic.
+When it comes to trusting journalists, we need to keep in mind that in this digital age, competition in the journalism industry is fierce.
+In order to stay ahead in the business, some journalists may present news that they did not double-check or reports that lacks originality.
+It is also true that some journalists make clickbait news to attract attention from the public, which enables them to get payback from internet traffic.
 Therefore, how to distinguish reliable information is becoming increasingly vital for us because we cannot rely on every news or the reporter behind the news.
 For example, it is reported that five out of twenty pieces of news could be clickbait when we read news randomly from unverified news aggregation sites or social media.

-In conclusion, it will be better for us if we can do some cross-check to make sure the news we read is reliable because, in this day and age, fake news is ubiquitous.
-Numerous outstanding journalists are still working to reveal the fact to the ordinary public but we should not trust every journalist as not all of them remain true to their duty and morality often due to the pressure of deadlines and sometimes for personal gains.
+In conclusion, we can do some cross-checking to make sure the news we read is reliable, because, in this day and age, fake news is ubiquitous.
+Numerous outstanding journalists are still working to reveal the fact to the ordinary public, but we should not trust every journalist as not all of them remain true to their duty and morality often due to the pressure of deadlines and sometimes for personal gains.

 [Written by - Casey]

-Due to the emergence of technology, we have online news portals besides the printed newspapers, and it seems like anybody can be a journalist with a dot com website which puts an already questionable profession to more scrutiny and doubts.
+Due to the emergence of technology, we have online news portals besides printed newspapers, and it seems like anybody can be a journalist with a dot com website which puts an already questionable profession under more scrutiny and doubts.
 There are several reasons why journalists can deviate from their morality and professional integrity.
 Moreover, while trusting journalists and their reports, we should always verify the authenticity of the news and use our common sense.

-When trusting a news report or a journalist, thus, we should always check the news source and the credibility of the reporter, especially in this era of modern technology where online news portals have grown and spread like mushrooms.
-Clickbait journalism and politically motivated news are constantly bombarding us with the help of social media and they have primarily one goal in mind - making money by playing with our emotions and political feelings.
+When trusting a news report or a journalist, we should always check the news source and the credibility of the reporter, especially in this era of modern technology where online news portals have grown and spread like mushrooms.
+Clickbait journalism and politically motivated news are constantly bombarding us with the help of social media, and they have primarily one goal in mind - making money by playing with our emotions and feelings.
 As informed readers, we must rely on authoritative newspapers and verify any news source before believing them.
-For example, I generally tend to believe the news I read on bbc.com but sometimes I also check the news on other sources just to on the safe side.
-Our common sense about news can be a big tool to filter out the fabricated news as we should read the truth even if it is something we dislike rather than reading false news which is exactly what we want to hear or believe.
+For example, I generally tend to believe the news I read on bbc.com, but sometimes I also check the news on other sources.
+Our common sense about news can be a big tool to filter out fabricated news.

-To conclude, we have good journalists and bad journalists and it is our responsibility to be wary of non-authoritative news and not-so-credible journalists and use our common sense to read news which is based on facts and truth.
+To conclude, we have good journalists and bad journalists, and it is our responsibility to be wary of non-authoritative news and not-so-credible journalists.
+We should also use our common sense to read news which is based on facts and truth.